THECALLR/sdk-php/INSTALLING.php.md

     ```json
     {
       "require": {
-        "callr/sdk-php": "dev-master"
+        "callr/sdk-php": "^0.9"
       }
     }
     ```

-2. As an alternative, to automatically create the composer.json and install the sdk run `composer require callr/sdk-php:dev-master`
+2. As an alternative, to automatically create the composer.json and install the sdk run `composer require callr/sdk-php:^0.9`

 3. In your project source files, be sure to require the file `autoload.php`
     ```php